Planning your Scan Engine Deployment

 For optimal performance, make sure that pooled Scan Engines are located within the same network or geographic location.
 Geographically dispersed pools can slow down scans.
 For example, if a pool consists of one engine in Toronto and one in Los Angeles, and this pool is used to scan a site of assets located in Los Angeles, part of that load will be distributed to the Toronto engine, which will take longer to scan the assets because of the geographical distance.

 To improve the performance of pools, you can add Scan Engines or increase the amount of RAM allocated to each pooled engine.
-By increasing RAM, you can increase the number of simultaneous sites that can be scanned and increase the number of assets that each engine scans simultaneously, which, in turn, expands the scanning capacity of the pool.
+By increasing RAM, you can increase the number of simultaneous assets that each engine scans.
+All Scan Engines in the pool should have the same resources.
+If they do not all match, the templates using the pool should be configured based upon the lowest resourced engine in the pool.
 See Working with scan templates and tuning scan performance.